sakshambhatt/folder-name/README.md

-This is a repository which contains my portfolio in making.
-I am Saksham Bhatt a 2020 B.Tech graduate in IT
+This is a repository which contains nothing in particular.
+I have made it to learn, understand and test git